 How to Trim Mock Orange

+Pruning a mock orange each year after it blooms will keep the plant healthy and looking good.
+When cutting back mock orange shrubs, cut back the branches with spent bloom about 1/3 to 2/3 their length.
+Also, cut out any old or dead wood back to the ground.
+Branches that are crowded or crossing should also be cut to open up the center of the plant to air, sunlight, and rain water.
+When pruning anything, always discard the cut branches immediately to avoid the spread of pests and disease.
 In time, mock orange shrubs may get gnarly looking or become less productive.
 If this happens, you can give the whole shrub a hard rejuvenation pruning by cutting it all back to 6-12 inches (15-30.5 cm.) from the ground.
 This should be done in winter or early spring while the plant is still dormant.
 You most likely will not get any blooms that spring, but the plant will grow back healthier and provide blooms the following season.